rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --task-perf-monitor

   Enable performance monitoring of each task and print time required for each task at the end of log.

+### --cl-perf-dump &lt;dir&gt;
+Write OpenCL kernel performance dumps to the specified directory and automatically generate `report.html` after encoding.

+Python startup or report generation failures are handled as warnings and do not affect the QSVEncC process exit code.

+### --ocloc-path &lt;path&gt;
+Use with [--cl-perf-dump](#--cl-perf-dump-dir) to specify the ocloc executable path passed to cl_perf aggregate.

 ### --perf-monitor [&lt;string&gt;[,&lt;string&gt;]...]
 Outputs performance information.
 You can select the information name you want to output as a parameter from the following table.
 The default is all (all information).